cf73/ces2021/content/collections/pages/apply.md

         content:
           -
             type: text
-            text: 'If you would like to be considered in our second round of admissions for the 2025-26 school, please ' -
+            text: 'Spots are still available in our After School Language Immersion Program for the 2025-26 School Year. ' -
             type: text
             marks: